popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 Time: 0:03 to 0:15

 The bellows material should withstand many movements and not let air though.
 Rubber will work.
 Not working:
-- Rain coat starts to leak after a week of constant use.
+- Rain coat, starts to leak after a week of constant use.
-- Swimming cap is too flexible and breaks too easily.
+- Swimming cap, is too flexible and breaks too easily.

 The length of the bellows is dependent on the diameter of the tyre according to the following table: